polytech-lectures-ml-apps-design/app-improvement-stages/README.md

 topic in the message queue.
 Server subscribes for the `tasks` topic and sequentially executes inference.
 Results are published to the `results` topic.
+Results are also persisted in a simple SQLite DB.

 The app source code is in [4_message_queue](4_message_queue).